Tuesday, January 06, 2009

 5:11 PM

-Blogger mojitogirl said...
+Blogger MOJITOGIRL said...

 I've worked with your girls too.
 They just make you look good.
 They're going to be bitchy and unhappy even if they're working at Disneyland as Snow White!